-The final commercial sorghum crop figure of the 2020/21 production season as overseen by the National Crop Estimates Liaison Committee (CELC) is 215 000 tons.
-This figure represents a year on year increase of 36% (57 000 tons) and the largest crop of the last seven seasons.
-Limpopo, major sorghum producing province this season, contributed 28% of the total crop, followed closely by Mpumalanga with a contribution of 27%.
-The national yield increased by 17%, from 3.72 t/ha in the 2019/20 season to 4.37 t/ha.
+The final commercial sorghum crop figure of the 2019/20 production season as overseen by the National Crop Estimates Liaison Committee (CELC) is 158 0000 tons.
+The crop increased by just more than 24% (31 000 tons) year on year.
+Mpumalanga, the major sorghum producing province this season, contributed 29% of the total crop, followed by Limpopo with a contribution of 27%.
+The national yield showed a year on year increase of 48%, from 2.51 t/ha to 3.72 t/ha.

-Graph 1: Provincial contribution to the production of the 2020/21 sorghum crop
+Graph 1: Provincial contribution to the